-A trading cryptocurrency guide must provide reviews of all of the top crypto exchanges out there, so that you can find the best cryptocurrency exchange site for you.
-This review of CoinField consists of four parts: general information, fees, deposit methods and security.
+A crypto exchange guide must provide reviews of all of the exchanges out there, so that you can find the right one for you.
+This review of CoinField consists of four parts: general info, fees, deposit methods and security.

-CoinField is a Canadian cryptocurrency exchange that launched in January 2018.
-As its main selling points, CoinField particularly promotes that it is easy to use (with 24/7 support as well), and that is secure and transparent.
-We consider all of these things as important factors when picking which cryptocurrency exchange to trade at.
+CoinField is a Canadian crypto exchange that launched in January 2018.
+As its main selling points, CoinField promotes that it is easy to use (with 24/7 support as well), and that is secure and transparent.
+We consider all of these things as important factors in the choice of the platform to trade at.

 On the date of writing this review (2 July 2019), CoinField had a 24 hour trading volume of USD 13 million.
 With this figure, it landed on place no. 87 on the list of the top 100 exchanges in the world sorted in order of 24 hour trading volumes.
-Accordingly, liquidity here is acceptable, but there is definitely some room for improvement as well.
+Accordingly, liquidity here is acceptable, but there is definitely some progress left to be made.

 US-investors may not trade here.
 This is primarily due to the US-legal regime that imposes obligations on companies that accept funds from the US-investors.
 Such obligations include, inter alia, preparing marketing material in accordance with SEC-standards and registering them with the SEC.
-This is a very burdensome process.
+This is a very tough process.
 Don’t be too sad though, there are many other venues that offer the type of trading this exchange does.
-Use our Exchange Finder to find out which alternatives you have.
+Use our Exchange Finder to find out what options you have.

 If you are on of the people who prefers to do his/her trading while “on the go”, then you’ll be happy to learn that CoinField is also available through mobile use.